mieweb/docs/content/functions/medication-management-and-e-prescribing/electronic-prescribing-for-controlled-substances-epcs/epcs-setup.md

     14. <strong>Receive Fill Notices</strong>: This message is initiated by the pharmacy.
 This message notifies the prescriber about the status of a prescription - either new, renewal or resupply.
 RxFill messages should be viewed by the prescriber as individual snapshots in time regarding a prescription; not a final or complete status.
 Ex: to notify of a dispensed script, partially dispensed script or if a script was never dispensed.
     15. <strong>EPCS</strong>: This option must be selected to allow EPCS functionality.
 Only the System Administrator has access to this option. <strong>Per DEA regulations, two (2) individuals must be involved when setting or revoking EPCS privileges</strong>.
 Selecting the EPCS option enables the sending of electronic prescriptions for DEA Schedule II-V drugs.

+{{% info %}}
-{{% info %}}When the EPCS option is selected by the Designated Administrator, the following pop-up will display, prompting for the insertion of the two-factor authentication credential, followed by the password:
+When the EPCS option is selected by the Designated Administrator, the following pop-up will display, prompting for the insertion of the two-factor authentication credential, followed by the password:
 ![](../epcs-setup.assets/ffbb75e6e27b56b096d07c33aa545dc1.png)
 {{% /info %}}